hdsantos/dfir-sift-autopsy-lab/docs/installation.md

 ```

 > ⚠️ Stay on version 22.04.
 Do not upgrade to 24.04 — SIFT/SaltStack is tested and maintained for 22.04, for now.
+> 💡 **Note:** It is also recommended to install the Guest Addons package, or the equivalent for other virtualization environments, which will allow you to use the clipboard and shared folder features.

 ---